How to build a remote work culture and increase employees’ sense of value

 How to build a strong work culture with a remote team

-A viable, robust, and nurturing remote-first work culture consists of seven related components.
-A company’s ability to achieve an effective remote-first culture requires the implementation of all seven components.
+A viable, robust, and nurturing remote-first work culture consists of eight related components.
+A company’s ability to achieve an effective remote-first culture requires the implementation of all eight components.

 - • Recruitment strategy;